LA Alumni 2020 Newsletter

 Elizabeth ‘18 joins the Board which is comprised of Virginia Burt ’85, President, Allan Ross ‘69, Vice-President and directors James MacGregor ‘70, Linda Irvine ’78, Paul Brydges ‘94, Karl Stensson ’73, Dave Wright ‘96, Sarah Culp ’06, Rob Norman ‘77 and Ron McCarthy ‘70.
 Sean Kelly, Shannon Fawns, Karen Landman and Dean Rene Van Acker are academic members representing the University.

 This year marks the 50th anniversary of what has turned out to be the most successful landscape architecture students’ conference ever developed.
-The 2020 conference was to be held at Cornell University; however, the organizers have smartly postponed it until 2021 due to COVID-19.
-You can find list of past LABash conference hosts here.
+The 2020 conference was to be held at Cornell University; however, the organizers have smartly created a virtual conference in 2021due to COVID-19.

 The idea was originally launched in 1969 following the participation of several Guelph students at the annual CSLA conference in Ottawa.
 On their return, they started to discuss how it would be appropriate for landscape architecture students to hold their own conference particularly to discuss student related issues including education and curriculum, job opportunities and in particular to know more about the structure and content of other programs in North America.
 The idea for this conference was the brainchild of three members of the class of ’70, namely JAMES MACGREGOR, TOM SPARLING and DOUG FERGUSON as well as a few other interested participants who wished to learn about the landscape architecture training that was offered in other schools.